-We believe that the Code of Conduct (and its implementation) is one of the cornerstones of a schoolwide program developing social responsibility in students.
+We believe that the Code of Conduct (and its implementation) is one of the cornerstones of a school-wide program developing social responsibility in students.
 We routinely promote our expectations, reinforce the positive language associated with our expectations and recognize when students have demonstrated exemplary behaviour consistent with our expectations.

-Our Code of Conduct is published in our student planner, accessible on our website, reviewed by administration, staff teams, individual teachers with students and our PAC.
-The Code was also emailed to the parent community for feedback.
+Our Code of Conduct is published in our student planner, accessible on our website, reviewed by administration, staff teams, individual teachers with students and our Parent Community.